Carolina Reaper vs Chocolate Bhutlah: Record Heat or Dark Flavor?

 That matters in fruit sauces.
 Mango, carrot, pineapple, peach, and vinegar bases usually keep their visual promise with Reaper; Bhutlah can make the same base look muddier even when the flavor is good.

 Use Bhutlah when the food already welcomes dark notes: smoked tomato sauce, cocoa-leaning mole, black bean chili, barbecue glaze, or a dried rub for meat.
-In those lanes the brown pod is not a flaw.
+In those roles the brown pod is not a flaw.
 It is part of the point.

 Dose Math Without Bravery